Dr Elspeth King

 email: e.king@worc.ac.uk

 Elspeth King joined the university in August 2022 after 8 years of being an Associate Lecturer.
 Her research and teaching interests are in twentieth-century British history, especially the First and Second World Wars and Women’s History all of which is underpinned by a general interest in the continued influence of social class.
-Further interests are the value of work-based learning within a degree and the importance of embedding work-place skills and attributes across all learning outcomes and assessments.
+Further interests are Britain in the 1960s, the value of work-based learning within a degree and the importance of embedding workplace skills and attributes across all learning outcomes and assessments.

 Elspeth is also interested in social class and the impact this has on the lived experience of people in everyday life.